Septic planning guide

 How to use this page before you ask for quotes

-1. Start by treating perc and site evaluation as a system-risk question, not just a small line-item fee.
+1. Start by treating perc and site evaluation as a state-specific permit and system-risk question, not just a small line-item fee.

 2. Ask whether the property already has records, prior testing, or local notes that make the result more predictable.

-4. Then move into the replacement or permit page if the real next question becomes field viability or local review.
+4. Then move into the replacement or permit page only after the state-specific site story is clearer.

 Use a live state page before you trust the national range

 This page stays national on purpose.
-If you want the source-backed version of this workflow, start with Georgia Perc Test Cost and compare it with Alabama Perc Test Cost.
+If you want the source-backed version of this workflow, start with Georgia Perc Test Cost and Soil Analysis and compare it with Alabama Perc Test Cost.

 If your situation looks closer to Connecticut Perc Test Cost, click through before you rely on the checklist below.
 The national page frames the question; the state page carries the file, office, and risk context that changes the answer.